Sourabh24101232/Stat2.0/README.md

 The repository contains separate Vercel configurations for client and server:

+- The live client is available at [statclient-gray.vercel.app](https://statclient-gray.vercel.app/).
 - Deploy `client/` as a Vercel project.
 Its rewrite sends unknown paths to the SPA entry point so React Router works on direct navigation.
 - Deploy `server/` as a separate Vercel project.
 Its configuration routes requests to `server.js`.
 - Configure the server environment variables in the server project and client `VITE_*` variables in the client project.